Search engine scraping: Legal

 When scraping websites and services the legal part is often a big concern for companies, for web scraping it greatly depends on the country a scraping user/company is from as well as which data or website is being scraped.
 With many different court rulings all over the world.

 However, when it comes to scraping search engines the situation is different, search engines usually do not list intellectual property as they just repeat or summarize information they scraped from other websites.

 The largest public known incident of a search engine being scraped happened in 2011 when Microsoft was caught scraping unknown keywords from Google for their own, rather new Bing service, but even this incident did not result in a court case.

-One possible reason might be that search engines like Google, Sogou are getting almost all their data by scraping millions of public reachable websites, also without reading and accepting those terms.